 1. Amsterdam is not just about parties and prostitutes

 Amsterdam is a popular destination for bachelor parties.
 There are plenty of clubs and the Dutch capital has the red light district.
 Truth is that most locals won’t ever set foot in the red light district unless they need to pass it on their way.
 Firstly, the women behind the windows are mostly foreign and secondly, the shops and café’s are mainly here for tourists purposes.
 It will probably disappoint.
 If you visit Amsterdam for the first time, we advise you to skip this tourist trap and go for the more local experience.
+Instead, visit the contemporary and street art museum Moco Museum.
+They showcase exhibitions from Banksy, Daniel Arsham, Roy Lichtenstein and Andy Warhol to name just a few.
 Yes, there is so much more to Amsterdam than the tourist district.